-At Your Service!
+Reverse Mortgage Specialist: Maggie O'Connell At Your Service!

-smooth loan process, always know the status of your file, have the most competitive rates and terms and get correct answers to all of your questions.
-Doing HECM's in all 50 United States!
+smooth loan process, always know the status of your file, have the most competitive rates and terms and get accurate answers to all of your questions.
+Offering HECM & Jumbo Reverse Mortgages in all 50 United States!

-I'll put my 21 years of experience and expertise to work on your behalf!
+"I'll put my 21 years of Reverse Mortgage experience and expertise to work on your behalf!"

-Reverse Mortgage News
+Maggie’s Reverse Mortgage Blog

 REVERSE MORTGAGE FINANCIAL ASSESSMENT COMING SOON

 The FHA Home Equity Conversion Mortgage (HECM) will soon require a borrower financial assessment in an effort to help determine if a reverse mortgage borrower will have enough cash flow after the reverse mortgage to pay property expenses such as property tax, homeowners insurance and home repair costs.

 NEW RULES COMING FOR NON BORROWING SPOUSES AND REVERSE MORTGAGES

 If the reverse mortgage is taken out only in one spouse’s name, the terms of the loan, including the loan amount and repayment, apply to that single borrower, and not the “non-borrowing spouse.”
 The problem is, the reverse mortgage becomes due when the borrower passes away or moves from the home.
 The spouse who is not on the loan or on title will need to repay the loan.
 In some cases, that may be fine as the other spouse may have other living arrangements.
 But it could leave a spouse in a difficult situation.

 MIP CHANGES TO HECM REVERSE MORTGAGE TOOK AFFECT OCT 2013

 The standard and saver option has been eliminated with a new HECM for both fixed and variable rates.
 The new option has a low initial mortgage insurance premium (IMIP) at .5% if the funds received at closing is 60% or less of the available principal limit.

 The maximum claim amount high lending limit has been extended another year and remains at $625,500.